issacvp/agim-accounting/README.md

 # agim-accounting
-This project is in development stage.
+This project is in testing stage.